gchq/CyberChef-server/README.md

 - **Compatible with recipes saved from CyberChef**.
 After using [CyberChef](https://gchq.github.io/CyberChef/) to experiment and find a suitable recipe, the exported recipe JSON can be used to post to the `/bake` endpoint.
 Just copy/paste it in as your `recipe` property as part of the POST body.

+## Installing
+- Clone the repository
+- `cd` into the project and run `npm install`
+- Run `npm run`.
+- In a browser, navigate to `localhost:3000` to see usage documentation.

 ## API overview
 > For full documentation of the API, you can find the swagger page hosted at the root url.
-See [Installing](#Installing) below.
+See [Installing](#Installing) to run the application and browse the docs.

 Currently the server just has one endpoint: `/bake`.
 This endpoint accepts a POST request with the following body: